xlladdins/xll/README.md

 using `Debug ► Start Debugging` (`F5`).
 This compiles the dll, (with file extension `.xll`), and starts Excel with the add-in loaded.

-The program to start and the arguments to use are specified in _project properties_.
+The program that the debugger starts and the arguments to use are specified in _project properties_.
 Right click on a project and select `Properties` (`Alt-Enter`) at the bottom of the popup menu.
 Navigate to `Debugging` in `Configuration Properties`.

 ![debug properties](images/debug.png)